bowo-prasetyo/forkbuild/docs/Architecture.md

 parentDocumentId.
 Implemented as of 0.1.26 as ui/views/AuthorView.js.

 World View — the "Minecraft" mode.
-Published documents appear as navigable 3D scenes.
-The renderer loads documents on demand based on user selection (today: one at a time; later: by camera position and WorldLayoutProvider).
-The same Japanese Temple document can be a project in Repository View and a physical place in World View simultaneously.
+Published documents appear as navigable 3D scenes positioned in a shared spatial layout by WorldLayoutProvider.
+As of 0.1.27, the camera is placed at the world's layout coordinate and a Nearby Worlds panel shows spatial neighbors.
-Implemented as of 0.1.26 as ui/views/WorldView.js.
+The renderer loads one document at a time; a future WorldLayoutProvider could drive ambient spatial streaming (0.1.28).
+The same Japanese Temple document can be a project in Repository View, an entry in an author's portfolio, and a physical place in World View simultaneously.

 All three modes are views over the same underlying data graph: